zoonoo/azure-docs.ko-kr/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 <properties
-   pageTitle="게스트 OS 제품군 1 사용 중지 알림 | Microsoft Azure" description="Azure 게스트 OS 제품군 1 사용 중지가 발생한 시기 및 적용되는 지를 확인하는 방법에 대한 정보를 제공합니다." services="cloud-services" documentationCenter="na" authors="yuemlu" manager="timlt" editor=""/>
+   pageTitle="Guest OS family 1 retirement notice | Microsoft Azure"
+   description="Provides information about when the Azure Guest OS Family 1 retirement happened and how to determine if you are affected" services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>